Platform Comparison

 Fleet configuration Managed by Gameye ArmadaSets and FleetAutoscalers — studio-defined scaling rules, ongoing tuning required

 Matchmaker integration Pragma and Nakama native.
-FlexMatch available — contact for setup details Pragma and Nakama undocumented.
+FlexMatch documented Pragma and Nakama undocumented.
 FlexMatch documented

-Scaling cost model Per-second billing on active sessions — zero idle capacity cost ArmadaSets pre-provision capacity — idle servers accrue cost between sessions
+Scaling cost model Per-second billing on active sessions — warm pools are customer-configurable in real time ArmadaSets pre-provision capacity — idle servers accrue cost between sessions

 Image and registry Docker Hub + webhook Separate registry service, webhook configuration, per-environment image tag management